International cargo shipping is something that you should consider if you want to expand and further your customer reach.

 3. Prepping documentation

-Apart from the documentation needed for customs, various documentation and licenses will be required to transport international cargo successfully.
+Apart from the documentation needed for customs, various documentation and licenses will be required to haul international cargo successfully.
 Documentation that would most likely be required are things such as invoices, statements, and certificates.

 4. Packing Goods and Storage